buschlab/MIRACUM-Pipe-singularity/README.md

 - InterVar
 - COSMIC v91
 - OncoKB
-  - Actionalbe Genes
+  - Actionable Genes
   - Cancer Genes
 - FANNSDB (Condel)
 - TARGET DB

 ## Limitations

-MIRACUM-Pipe is currently test for the whole-exome protocol for the capture kits V5UTR and V6.
-The tool used for mutation signature analysis is currently only compatible with the following kits:
+MIRACUM-Pipe is currently tested for the whole-exome protocol for the capture kits V5UTR and V6.
+The tool [YAPSA](https://www.bioconductor.org/packages/release/bioc/html/YAPSA.html) used for mutation signature analysis by default only provdides correction factors with the following kits:

 - Agilent4withUTRs
 - Agilent4withoutUTRs
 - Agilent5withUTRs
 - Agilent5withoutUTRs
 - SomSig
-- hs37d5
 - IlluminaNexteraExome
 - Agilent6withoutUTRs
 - Agilent6withUTRs
 - Agilent7withoutUTRs

+However, using our [script](https://github.com/nr23730/cbioportal-tools/blob/master/targetCapture_cor_factors/computeCaptureKitCorrectionFactor.R) we added support for the following capture kits:

+- Agilent8withUTRs (V8UTR)
+- Twist Human Core Exome (TwistCoreExome)
+- Twist Comprehensive Exome (TwistComprehensiveExome)
+- xGen Exome Research Panel v1 (xGenExomeResearchPanelV1)
+- xGen Exome Research Panel v2 (xGenExomeResearchPanelV2)

+This extension should be considered is not reviewed/approved by the YAPSA developers and therefore should be considered as *unofficially supported*.

 The name of the kit has to be supplied with the *captureRegionName* parameter.
 We introduced abbreviations for Agilent6withoutUTRs (V6), Agilent6withUTRs (V6UTR) and Agilent5withUTRs (V5UTR) which could be used.